XYinfg/distributed-booking-system/README.md

 ## 1. Objective

 This project consolidates the basic knowledge of interprocess communication and remote invocation by requiring the design and implementation of a distributed facility booking system using UDP sockets.
-Through this project, students gain hands-on experience in constructing client and server programs that communicate using custom message formats, implement fault-tolerance measures, and compare different invocation semantics.

 ## 2. Introduction